-The Pyongyang Zoo, otherwise Known as the Pyongyang Central Zoo, is located at the western foot of Mount Taesong in Pyongyang near the Revolutionary Martyr’s Cemetery.
+The Pyongyang Zoo (조선중앙동물원), otherwise known as the Pyongyang Central Zoo or Korea Central Zoo, is located at the western foot of Mount Daesong in Pyongyang near the Revolutionary Martyr’s Cemetery.

 Pyongyang Zoo History

-Constructed in 1959 the zoo is the DPRK’s national and biggest zoo.
-The zoo features many animals gifted by foreign leaders, such as an elephant from Ho Chi Minh of Vietnam, and a Jindo dog from Kim Dae-Jung, the former of South Korean president.
+Constructed in 1959, the zoo is the DPRK’s national and largest zoo.
+The zoo features many animals gifted by foreign leaders, such as an elephant from Ho Chi Minh of Vietnam, and a Jindo dog (national dog of Korea) from Kim Dae-Jung, the former of South Korean president.
 During 2016, the zoo underwent extensive renovations to modernize the facilities to improve the living conditions of the animals.

-The zoo has eight halls and 37 houses for animals, including those for reptiles, monkeys, dogs, wild beasts, elephants, giraffes and dwarf horses.
-The zoo covers an area of 100 hectares an features over 10,000 animals and over 800 species from all over the world.
+The zoo has a total of eight halls and 37 enclosures for animals, including those for reptiles, monkeys, dogs, elephants, giraffes and dwarf horses.
+The zoo covers an area of 100 hectares and features over 10,000 animals and over 800 species from all over the world.
 The Pyongyang Natural History Museum is also located on the Zoo grounds which displays wax prehistoric creatures and fossils collected within the DPRK.

 Can you visit the Pyongyang Zoo?

-- The zoo also breeds and sells domesticated animals such as dogs and cats that are for sale to the people of Pyongyang.
-Pet ownership while still uncommon, has gone up quite a bit in the last few years.
-The zoo also has an onsite veterinary whos services are open to the general public.
+- The zoo also breeds and sells domesticated animals such as dogs and cats that are for sale for citizens.
+Pet ownership whilst still uncommon, has grown popular recently.
+The zoo also has an onsite veterinary who’s services are opened to the general public.

-- Upon the re-opening of the zoo in 2016 headlines were made when it became known that there was a monkey in the zoo who infamously would light up cigarettes in front of tourists.
+- The re-opening of the zoo in 2016 made global headlines when a smoking monkey was discovered by foreign tourists.
 The monkey has since quit smoking.